8 Eco-Dive Resorts in the Philippines: Sustainable Scuba Vacation

 Atlantis Dive Resort, Dumaguete

 Operating with the same ethos as its Puerto Galera counterpart is the Atlantis Dive Resort Dumaguete.
-It boasts an enviable setting on the southeast coast of Negros Island.
+The only difference?
+It’s located around 800 kilometres away on the southeast coast of Negros Island – a short drive from Damaguete City.

-The area is characterised by stretches of volcanic black sand and swaying coconut palms.
-Additionally, it provides a habitat for a bevy of underwater critters.
+The area is characterised by stretches of volcanic black sand backed by swaying coconut palms.
+It’s renowned for its macro diving, home to a bevy of underwater critters, and is the self-declared “Frogfish Capital of the Philippines.”

 Minutes away from over 20 dive sites (most protected by marine sanctuaries), Atlantis Dumaguete places you in the heart of all the action.
 Guided boat dives operate up to five times daily and there’s an expansive camera room that caters to photographers.

-When you’re ready to venture further afield, day trips whisk you off to Apo Island’s majestic coral walls, the mystical isle of Siquijor or even Oslob for a rare chance to snorkel alongside gentle whale sharks.
+When you’re ready to venture further afield, day trips are offered to Apo Island (known for its majestic coral walls), the mystical isle of Siquijor or even Oslob for a rare chance to snorkel alongside whale sharks.

-More than just a launch pad for underwater adventures, Atlantis Dumaguete is a beachfront haven tailor-made for divers.
-Forty-four breezy rooms encircle its gardens and ponds, complemented by a waterfront restaurant and bar.
+More than just a launch pad for underwater adventures, Atlantis Dumaguete is a beachfront haven that’s tailor-made for divers.
+Forty-four breezy rooms encircle its gardens and ponds, complemented by a waterfront restaurant, a swimming pool and a spa.

 Evolution Dive & Beach Resort, Malapascua

-But what really sets Evolution apart is its legendary dive operations.
-As one of Malapascua’s premier dive centres, Evolution has top-notch equipment for recreational, technical, trimix and CCR rebreather diving.
+What really sets Evolution apart is its legendary dive operations.
+As one of Malapascua’s leading dive centres, Evolution has high-quality equipment for recreational, technical, trimix and CCR rebreather diving.

-The island is famed for daily sightings of thresher sharks, which gather at Monad Shoal.
-But divers can also explore colourful coral reefs, fascinating macro life and historic wrecks like the Dona Marilyn and Mogami Maru.
+Diving in Malapascua also means exploring colourful coral reefs, fascinating macro life and historic wrecks like the Dona Marilyn and Mogami Maru.

-But Evolution offers more than world-class diving.
+For us, Evolution offers more than access to world-class diving.
 It’s staunchly committed to sustainable practices.
 In fact, it has been named one of the Top 10 Green Fins members worldwide for three consecutive years.

-This reflects its operations that minimise environmental impact through renewable energy, responsible waste management and conservation initiatives.
+This reflects its operations that minimise environmental impact through renewable energies, responsible waste management and conservation initiatives.

 By choosing Evolution, you’ll be supporting an environmentally conscious business leading by example while diving with one of the most experienced teams on Malapascua Island.